TL;DR

 /clearand/compact:/clearwipes and restarts;/compactsummarizes and continues.
 Reverse them and you lose context or run out of room. - Running

-/compactwithout a hint and losing the “edited files” list — make/compact <what to keep>a habit. - Over-permissive
+/compactwith no hint and losing the edited-files list — make/compact <what to keep>a habit. - Expecting

 FAQ

-Q: What’s the difference between /clear and /compact?
+Q: What’s the difference between /clear, /compact, and /rewind?

 Q: Are slash commands the same as skills?